taher-mulla/Chatbot-Game-v.1/README.md

 ## Description

 This application is a game between the user and a bot.
-It is based on conditional stateents, however the progra will accpet different ways of affermative statements etc. I am using a data base that has the movie name and character name in a .txt file.
+It is based on conditional statements, however the program will accpet different ways of affermative statements etc. I am using a data base that has the movie name and character name in a .txt file.
 The questions and answers are taken from here.

 #### Technologies